 In the Middle East, Lawrence continued his studies of languages; he learnt languages easily and could speak fluently French, German, Latin, Greek, Arabic, Turkish and Syriac.

-When war broke out in 1914, Lawrence had one of the best first hand knowledge of Arabic culture in the region.
-This was to prove of vital importance as the Ottoman Empire allied itself with Germany, and so was Britain's enemy.
+When war broke out in 1914, Lawrence had one a unique first-hand knowledge of Arabic culture in the region.
+This was to prove of vital importance as the Ottoman Empire allied itself with Germany, and so became Britain’s enemy.

 At the start of the war, Lawrence was posted to Cairo where he worked for British Intelligence in the Middle East.

-The Arab bureau of the Foreign Office were aware that an Arab revolt against the Ottoman Empire would help the British war effort with minimal cost.
-In Lawrence, the Foreign Office, felt they had the ideal individual to try and unite the various Arabic tribes.
+The Arab Bureau of the Foreign Office was aware that an Arab revolt against the Ottoman Empire would help the British war effort with minimal cost.
+In Lawrence, the Foreign Office felt they had the ideal individual to try and unite the various Arabic tribes.
 Lawrence seemed naturally at home with Arabic culture.

 “Feisal asked me if I would wear Arab clothes like his own while in the camp.
 I should find it better for my own part, since it was a comfortable dress in which to live Arab-fashion as we must do. “

-The main leader of the arabs was Emir Faisal, son of Sheriff Hussein of Mecca, whom Lawrence was able to make an alliance.
-Under Lawrence's leadership they began a classic guerilla campaign - successfully attacking Ottoman supply lines - especially the Hejaz railway running through the desert from Medina.
+The main leader of the Arabs was Emir Faisal, son of Sheriff Hussein of Mecca, whom Lawrence was able to make an alliance.
+Under Lawrence’s leadership, they began a classic guerrilla campaign – successfully attacking Ottoman supply lines – especially the Hejaz railway running through the desert from Medina.

 In 1917, Lawrence directed an attack on the strategic port of Aqaba.
 From the rear, the city was lightly defended because the Ottomans didn’t feel it realistic for an army to cross the barren desert.
 Lawrence initiated the attack without even informing his superiors.
 Lawrence was given a free hand by his commander General Sir Edmund Allenby.
 Allenby was full of praise for Lawrence.